khairf/Zepto-SQL-Analysis/README.md

-# ⚡ Zepto E-Commerce Inventory SQL Data Analysis Project
+# ⚡ Zepto SQL Data Analysis Project

 This is a complete, real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from **Zepto** — one of India’s fastest-growing quick-commerce startups.
 This project simulates real analyst workflows, from raw data exploration to business-focused data analysis.